Michaelpalacce/HomeLab/Helm/pihole/README.md

-This chart is used to install pi-hole ( note you have to set it up on the router yourself )
+This chart is used to install pi-hole.
+This actually only installs the persistent volume claim and the actual chart will be installed by helm later on, but the same values are applied.